 # Evals

-> Test and evaluate your AI Agents with scenario-based evaluations and automated Evaluators
+> Test and evaluate your AI Agents with scenario-based evaluations and reusable Checks

 <Info>

-**Rollout Status**: Evals is currently being rolled out progressively, starting with Enterprise customers.
-If you're an Enterprise customer and don't see this feature in your account yet, reach out to your account manager to discuss access.
+**Rollout Status**: Evals is rolling out progressively, starting with Enterprise customers.
+If you don't see this feature in your account yet, reach out to your account manager to discuss access.

 </Info>

 The Evals section is your command center for testing and evaluating AI Agent performance.
-Located in the **Monitor** tab (next to the Run tab) in the Agent builder, Evals enables you to create Test Suites, define evaluation criteria (Evaluators), run automated evaluations, and monitor ongoing performance—all without manual testing.
+Located in the **Evaluate** tab (next to the Build and Use tabs) in the Agent builder, Evals lets you create test sets, define reusable Checks, run automated evaluations, and monitor live Agent quality — all without manual testing.
+Evals apply to both individual Agents and Workforces, including the sub-agents and tools inside a Workforce.

 ## What you can do with Evals